kieranajp/digibury/README.md

 It’s up to us web developers to stay ahead of the curve and be ready to embrace and prepare for change like this.
 It’s up to people and businesses who own websites and web apps to look critically at how they can improve them for touch input, and to keep looking at what’s next.
 And its up to web users, particularly those using touchscreens, and early adopters of things like the Leap to demand more from the sites they visit on the web, even if that starts with something small and relatively primitive like keyboard shortcuts.

-And if you’re still not convinced then: what’s wrong with doing something cool, simply because you can?-->
+And if you’re still not convinced then: what’s wrong with doing something cool, simply because you can?